EpocDotFr/rwrs/discord_bot.md

-ℹ️ Here's the available commands. **The parameters order is important**, unless otherwise stated.
+❓ Here's the available commands. **The parameters order is important**, unless otherwise stated.

 - **!stats** (alias: **!statistics**): displays stats about the specified player.
 Parameters:
     - **username**: required.
 Full username is required